FAQ

 What can I expect during my first and follow up visits?

-Your first visit involves a thorough evaluation and a customized treatment program.
-We discuss any questions or concerns that may come up after reviewing your completed registration paperwork.
-We will conduct a series of movements and measurements to help determine the source of discomfort or dysfunction.
-This may include ranges of joint, muscles and nerve motion, body alignment, strength and functional tests.
+Your first visit involves a thorough evaluation and a customized treatment program; typically 90 minutes.
+We will conduct a series of functional movements and measurements to help determine the source of dysfunction.
+This includes muscle strength and nerve motion, body alignment, and functional tests.

 This first visit is a synthesis of the written, verbal and objective information to help determine a path to progress and guides me in designing a customized treatment program.
 We will go through the program together to ensure it “fits”.
 The treatment program can include manual therapy and massage techniques, alignment corrections, stretches, strengthening, relaxation and breathing techniques and aerobic exercise to “oxygenate” your system.
 Treatment programs are a prescription for wellness.
-Just as your pharmacist or doctor gives you specific dosage instructions for medicine, I will determine the correct “movement medicine”, including dosage: repetitions, sets, hold times, and frequency.
+“Movement medicine”, includes dosage: repetitions, sets, hold times, and frequency.

-Follow up visits are a time for us to discuss how you are doing.
-Based on your feedback and progress, I modify your program to meet your goals.
+Follow up visits are a time for us to discuss how you are doing with the plan.
+Based on your feedback your program is progressed to meet your goals.
 Your input, participation, and consistency are key to success.
 The best home program is the one you do!

 How often do I need follow-up treatments?

-The answer is largely determined by your treatment plan and goals.
-We will discuss this on your first appointment.
+The answer is largely determined by your treatment plan and goals and rate of progress on your first appointment.
 My goal is to identify the source of dysfunction and resolve it as quickly as possible.
-Depending on the rate of your progress, we can adjust visits as needed.

 Wear comfortable, loose fitting clothing that you can easily move in.